 Prediction of events from a maze of complex data points is possible with the use of right AI and ML technology solutions for picking up patterns from the data.

-Verdis, from Cogneau Systems, is an artificial intelligence and machine learning driven virtual supply chain assistant that empowers organisations with higher visibility and predictability of their supply chains.
+Verdis, from Cogneau Systems, is an artificial intelligence and machine learning driven virtual supply data scientist that empowers organisations with higher visibility and predictability of their supply chains.

 Specifically designed to work in a supply chain domain, Verdis integrates with all the data sources including ERP systems including SAP, WMSs, DMSs and even combines excel sheets data.
 It provides a one seamless view of the supply chain processes, Inventory and other critical KPIs like costs, lead times and order fulfilment rates at every stock point.
 Verdis’ visibility capabilities extend beyond stationary stock point and include even those in transit.